Thomas Kaminski: Anderlecht

 He also signed an agreement which tied him to Anderlecht at the end of that season.
 He played his first match for Anderlecht on 25 August 2012 against Oud-Heverlee Leuven.
-In summer 2015 Kaminski was loaned by F.C.
+In summer 2015, Kaminski was loaned by F.C.
 Copenhagen.

 Blackburn Rovers

 On 26 August 2020, Kaminski joined EFL Championship side Blackburn Rovers for an undisclosed fee.
-Kaminski signed a two-year-deal with the club, with the option of a further year.
+Kaminski signed a two-year deal with the club, with the option of a further year.

 After his move to England, Kaminski was required to go into quarantine as part of the UK's COVID-19 measures at the time.
 He went on to make his Championship debut for Blackburn on 12 September, in the club's 3–2 defeat by Bournemouth.
 By the end of Blackburn's 2020–21 season, Kaminski appeared for the club competitively on 44 occasions, with Kaminski's impressive performances during the season seeing him become a fan-favourite of the Rovers supporters and being named as Player of the Season.
-In February 2022 he signed a contract extension until the end of the 2024–25 season.
+In February 2022, he signed a contract extension until the end of the 2024–25 season.

+Luton Town

+In August 2023, Kaminski signed for newly-promoted Luton Town ahead of their first top-flight campaign since the 1991–92 season.
+He won the Premier League Save of the Season award after the campaign for his save against Crystal Palace on 25 November 2023.

+Charlton Athletic

+On 1 July 2025, Kaminski signed for Charlton Athletic on a three-year contract.

 International career

+Youth

-Whilst Kaminski has represented Belgium's youth teams at its U15, U16, U17, U19 and U21 levels, Kaminski is also eligible to play for Poland due to his father being of Polish descent.
+Despite having represented Belgium's youth teams at its U15, U16, U17, U19 and U21 levels, Kaminski is also eligible to play for Poland due to his father being of Polish descent.